The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on the sale and purchase of real estate properties

-The indirect taxes regime applicable to the sale and purchase of real estate properties located in Italy mainly depends on the characteristics of the seller.
-If the seller is registered for VAT in Italy, in principle the transfer is subject to VAT.
+The indirect taxes regime applicable to the sale and purchase of real estate properties located in Italy depends firstly on the characteristics of the seller.
+If the seller is registered for VAT in Italy, the transfer is subject to VAT.

-Furthermore, the indirect taxes regime depends on whether the property qualifies as commercial building or residential building according to the cadastral classification in the public real estate registries.
+Furthermore, the indirect taxes regime depends on whether the property qualifies as a commercial building or a residential building according to the classification in the public real estate registries (Catasto).

-The transfer of commercial buildings located in Italy made by a VAT-registered person is subject to the following VAT regimes:13
+The transfer of commercial buildings located in Italy made by a VAT-registered person is subject to the following VAT regimes:14

 - VAT exemption (ordinary regime);

-- VAT under the reverse charge procedure (10 or 22 per cent) if the seller opts for the application of VAT in the sale-and-purchase agreement and for these purposes the non-resident purchaser should obtain a VAT position in Italy (i.e., a VAT identification number or appointment of a fiscal representative);14 or
+- VAT under the reverse charge procedure (10 or 22 per cent) if the seller opts for the application of VAT in the sale and purchase agreement – for these purposes, the non-resident purchaser should obtain a VAT position in Italy;15 or

-- VAT (10 or 22 per cent) without the reverse charge procedure, if the seller built the property or carried out and completed renovation works listed under Article 3(1)(c),(d),(f) of Presidential Decree No. 380/2001 in the five years before the sale.
+- VAT (10 or 22 per cent) without the reverse charge procedure if the seller built the property or carried out and completed certain renovation works in the five years before the sale.

-The purchase of residential buildings located in Italy is subject to the following VAT regimes:19
+The purchase of residential buildings located in Italy is subject to the following VAT regimes:18

 - VAT exemption (ordinary regime);

-- VAT under the reverse charge procedure (10 or 22 per cent) if the seller has built the property or carried out renovation works more than five years before the sale and opts for the application of VAT in the sale-and-purchase agreement.
-For those purposes, a non-Italian EU resident purchaser (who is subject to VAT in his home country) should obtain a VAT position in Italy (i.e., a VAT identification number or appointment of a fiscal representative);20 or
+- VAT under the reverse charge procedure (10 or 22 per cent) if the seller has built the property or carried out certain renovation works more than five years before the sale and opts for the application of VAT in the sale and purchase agreement – for these purposes, a non-Italian EU resident purchaser should obtain a VAT position in Italy;19 or

-- VAT (10 or 22 per cent)21 without the reverse charge procedure, if the seller has built the property or carried out renovation works in the five years before the sale.
+- VAT (10 or 22 per cent)20 without the reverse charge procedure if the seller has built the property or carried out certain renovation works in the five years before the sale.

-The VAT taxable amount is the consideration agreed for the sale between the parties,22 namely the price resulting from the transfer deed.
+The VAT taxable amount is the consideration agreed for the sale between the parties in the transfer deed.21

-For residential buildings, if there is a VAT exemption, the registration tax applies at the rate of 9 per cent on the fair market value,23 while transfer taxes apply at the fixed amount of €50 each.24 If the seller opts for VAT to be applied or VAT is compulsory, then registration tax, mortgage tax and cadastral tax apply in the fixed amount of €200 each.25
+For residential buildings, if the purchase is exempt from VAT, the registration tax applies at the rate of 9 per cent on the fair market value,22 whereas transfer taxes apply at the fixed amount of €50 each.23 If the seller opts for VAT to be applied or if VAT is compulsory, then registration tax, mortgage tax and cadastral tax apply at the fixed amount of €200 each.24

 Income taxes on rental income

-IRAP is not applicable, if the non-resident entity does not have a PE in Italy.27
+IRAP is not applicable if the non-resident entity does not have a PE in Italy.26

-Capital gains from the sale of real estate properties located in Italy by a non-resident entity may be, alternatively:28
+Capital gains from the sale of real estate properties located in Italy by a non-resident entity may be, alternatively:27

-As clarified by the Italian Supreme Court,29 the mere ownership and lease of real estate properties in Italy by a non-resident entity does not, per se, give rise to a PE in Italy.
-However, if the property is used to carry out a business activity by the non-resident entity or it is itself the object of the business activity (e.g., the activity of sale and purchase of real estate properties), this circumstance may in principle entail a PE issue.
+As clarified by the Italian Supreme Court,28 the mere ownership and lease of real estate properties in Italy by a non-resident entity does not, per se, give rise to a PE in Italy.
+However, if the property is used to carry out a business activity by the non-resident entity or it is itself the object of the business activity, this circumstance may, in principle, entail a PE issue.

-The question is relevant since, if the non-resident entity has a PE in Italy, it would be subject to IRES and IRAP on the profits attributable to that PE (see Section VI).
+The question is relevant because if the non-resident entity has a PE in Italy, it is subject to IRES and IRAP on the profits attributable to that PE (see Section VI).

 iv Acquisition of shares in a real estate company